Apple, BMW in courtship with an eye on car collaboration

 Also, BMW is being cautious about sharing its manufacturing know-how because it wants to avoid becoming a mere supplier to a software or internet giant.

-During the visit, Apple executives asked BMW board members detailed questions about tooling and production and BMW executives signaled readiness to license parts, one of the sources said.
+During the visit, Apple executives asked BMW board members detailed questions about tooling and production and BMW executives signalled readiness to licence parts, one of the sources said.
 News of the Leipzig visit first emerged in Germany's Manager-Magazin last week.

 "Apple executives were impressed with the fact that we abandoned traditional approaches to car making and started afresh.
 It chimed with the way they do things too," a senior BMW source said.